pivotal/docs-tap/install-components.md

 **Required for full functionality:**

-- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plug-ins for the following Tanzu Application Platform tools.
+- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the following Tanzu Application Platform tools.
 If you plan on running workloads with these capabilities, you need these tools installed alongside Tanzu Application Platform GUI.